 Cloud Vulnerability DB

 The Royal Elementor Addons and Templates plugin for WordPress contains a Stored Cross-Site Scripting vulnerability (CVE-2025-3813) discovered in May 2025.
-This vulnerability affects all versions up to and including 1.7.1020.
-The vulnerability exists in the 'elementordata' parameter due to insufficient input sanitization and output escaping (NVD).
+The vulnerability affects all versions up to and including 1.7.1020, and is related to insufficient input sanitization and output escaping in the 'elementordata' parameter.
+This security issue has been assigned a CVSS v3.1 base score of 6.4 (Medium) (NVD, Wiz).

 The vulnerability is classified as a Cross-Site Scripting (CWE-79) issue with a CVSS v3.1 base score of 6.4 (Medium).
 The attack vector requires an authenticated user with Contributor-level access or higher.
 The vulnerability stems from improper input validation and output escaping in the plugin's form submission handling, specifically in the 'elementordata' parameter (Wordfence).